Things to Do in Montenegro: Discover the Balkan’s Hidden Gem

 The Adriatic Coast

-Montenegro’s Adriatic coast is a stunning stretch of shoreline renowned for its dramatic landscapes, charming coastal towns, and crystal-clear waters.
+Montenegro’s Adriatic coast is a stunning stretch of shoreline renowned for its dramatic landscapes, charming coastal towns, and crystal-clear waters and should definitely be on your Montenegro itinerary.
 Stretching approximately 295 kilometers (183 miles) from the Croatian border in the northwest to the Albanian border in the southeast, the coast offers a diverse array of experiences for visitors.

 Budva